UrielOfir/personal-website/content/en/about/index.md

 {{% blocks/lead color=gray %}}

 **2001**
-My high school journey commenced at <a target="_blank" href="https://yatmal.tik-tak.net/english/">Yeshiva-Tichonit Machon-Lev</a>,
+My high school journey commenced at <a target="_blank" href="https://yatmal.tik-tak.net/english/">Yeshiva-Tichonit Machon-Lev</a>.
-a specialized institution for intellectually gifted religious students,
-dedicated to the study of Torah as well as technology and science.
+It was a pretty unique place for religious students who were into both Torah and tech/science.

 {{% /blocks/lead %}}

 {{% blocks/lead %}}

 **2004**
-I embarked on my long years of Torah study journey at <a target="_blank" href="https://en.wikipedia.org/wiki/Har_Hamor"> Yeshivat Har-Hamor</a>,
+Then came the years of diving deep into Torah at <a target="_blank" href="https://en.wikipedia.org/wiki/Har_Hamor"> Yeshivat Har-Hamor</a>,
 a Religious Zionist yeshiva established in 1997 as an offshoot of <a target="_blank" href="https://en.wikipedia.org/wiki/Mercaz_HaRav">Yeshivat Mercaz HaRav</a>.
 This institution, led by <a target="_blank" href="https://en.wikipedia.org/wiki/Zvi_Thau">Rabbi Zvi Thau</a> as its president,
 is dedicated to perpetuating the teachings and principles of